Board Directors

 Our board is made up of these members:

-Danielle is a registered osteopath with ten years of experience in private practice, who still enjoys treating her patients each week.
-Danielle has also completed a PhD – evaluating the feasibility of an adjunctive manual therapy protocol for people with Chronic Obstructive Pulmonary Disease (COPD).
-As part of her PhD, Danielle conducted a clinical study at a metropolitan hospital in Melbourne, with an embedded qualitative study to evaluate the acceptability and implementation of the study.
-Since 2015, Danielle has also worked at RMIT University as a lecturer where she has extensive experience in program curriculum design, course coordination, and designing content and assessment.
-Danielle has also served on the AOAC Accreditation committee since 2016 and was an active participant in the Review of the Osteopathy Accreditation Standards.
-Additionally, Danielle was contracted by the AOAC Qualification and Skills Assessment Committee to develop the written examination for the second stage of the Standard Pathway Assessment for registration to be an osteopath in Australia.
+Danielle Baxter is a registered osteopath with over a decade of clinical experience in private practice.
+Danielle has worked at RMIT University as an academic since 2014 with extensive experience in program curriculum design and implementation, and course coordination.
+She recently completed her PhD evaluating the feasibility of implementing adjunctive manual therapy for COPD within a metropolitan hospital.
+Danielle has also served on the AOAC Accreditation Committee since 2016, and is the current Chair of the Accreditation Committee.
+Additionally, in 2019, Danielle was contracted by the AOAC Qualification and Skills Assessment Committee to develop the written examination for the second stage of the Standard Pathway Assessment for registration to be an osteopath in Australia.

 Patrick has a Physical Education degree and a PhD in biomechanics, having spent the early part of his career in the Victoria University biomechanics laboratory environment and working with elite sports in the analysis of techniques.
 This biomechanics expertise was also how he became involved in the Osteopathy program at Victoria University.
 More recently his teaching and research focus has been on the evidence-informed practice space and clinical education.
 Pat has combined his teaching and research with various leadership roles within the College of Health and Biomedicine, including the Director of Teaching and Learning.
-This role focussed on accreditation, quality assurance and continuous improvement practices across all health and biomedicine courses during a period of transition at VU.
-Pat looks forward to bringing his skills to the AOAC team.
+This role focused on accreditation, quality assurance and continuous improvement practices across all health and biomedicine courses during a period of transition at Victoria University.
+Pat is currently the Director, Education Services at La Trobe University, Melbourne.

 Andrew’s career includes Non-Executive Director roles across various sectors and senior management roles in Local Government.
 He currently is the principal of his own consulting firm.